baotong6/baotong6.github.io/index.md

 * Member of the The High Energy X-ray Probe (HEX-P) Collaboration （2023-present)
 * Member of Magnetic CV collaboration (2023-present)
-* Visiting the Columbia Astrophysics Laboratory at Columbia University, New York.
+* Visitor in the Columbia Astrophysics Laboratory at Columbia University, New York.
 (April 2023)
 * Research Assistant in the Columbia Astrophysics Laboratory at Columbia University, New York.
 (June 2018 - September 2018)

 ## Awards